vpeopleonatank/PeopleInfoExtraction/README_VALIDATION.md

 # quick bulk mark (sets field without prompting)
 python scripts/view_gemini_report.py some_report.json --mark invalid

+# include parsed.people (full JSON payload) from the extraction file in the right column
+python scripts/view_gemini_report.py some_report.json --show-people
 ```

 Use `--left-ratio` (e.g., `0.6`) if you want to allocate more terminal width to the passage column.
 The viewer automatically skips `_batch_summary.json`.